Inside Linfield -

 We do this through holding educational events on campus, providing resume and portfolio development workshops, career networking activities, community service, legislative activities, sending students to State, Regional, and National NSNA Conferences, and anything else our members show interest in doing.

->Multicultural Student Nurses (MSN) seeks to enrich the lives of all Linfield University Good Samaritan School of Nursing and the Portland community by focusing on diversity inclusion, equity, scholarship, leadership, and service.
+The Cultural Diversity Club (CDC) seeks to enrich the lives of all Linfield University School of Nursing and the Portland community by focusing on diversity inclusion, equity, scholarship, leadership, and service.

 Goals: